Dear Shoppers, following the latest govt. guidelines on Covid-19, delivery will be restricted to covid hotspots.

 It is recommended to follow these steps to keep your phone in good condition:

-*Periodically clear caches and scan viruses in [Security Center] and reboot your device once a week.
+*Periodically clear caches and go to Phone manager > Click on [One Touch Optimization] and reboot your device once a week.

 *Uninstall APPs that are unnecessary or have bugs.